Sagar Sen: Career

-Style

-His style of rendition appealed to every dedicated listener of the genre for its perfect blend of emotional delivery (which is a unique attribute of Rabindrasangeet) and technical perfection which succeeded in manifesting the subliminal nature of Rabindrasangeet melodies.
-Sagar Sen's incredibly unique understanding & spiritual insight of Tagore's songs has been invariably watermarked in each of his enigmatic renditions and his lingering, silken, magical renditions of Tagorean love songs highlights his genius through the mellow romantic intonations that unfailingly embellished the songs he sang.
-His uniqueness lay in the fact that he gave extreme importance to the minutest details of the notations and yet his renditions exhibited the best of freestyle singing.
-The legendary melodist ever and always watermarked his unique song style signature into the melodies of the songs he chose to interpret.
-His unique attributes like his melodious baritone voice, attention to the minute details and the most appropriate emotional delivery and style required for the rendition of songs composed by Rabindranath Tagore appealed to the masses on a large scale and yet kindled the connoisseur listener as well.
-His soulful midasque rendition transformed Tagorean songs into a golden melodic tapestry.

 Modern songs and playback

-Sagar Sen performed as a playback artiste notably in the Bengali movies Je Jekhane Dnariye (1974), and Parichay (1979) and Mantramugdha, amongst others.
-He also music directed movies like Abirbhab. in which he was also one of the playback artiste.
+Sagar Sen performed as a playback artist in the Bengali movies Je Jekhane Dnariye (1974), and Parichay (1979) and Mantramugdha, amongst others.
+He also directed the music for movies like Abirbhab. in which he was also one of the playback artists.
 He received a BFJA Award in 1979 for the song 'Aj Jyotsnaratey Sobai Gechhe Boney' in the movie Parichay.
 He also sang modern Bengali songs like 'Ei Jibon Emni Kore Ar To Soy Na' and 'Ki Holo Chand Keno Meghe Dheke Gelo' in 1980 and a duet with Sabita Chowdhury 'Trishito Nayane Eso' all composed by the maestro composer, Salil Chowdhury.

 Personal life and death

 In 1962, he married Sumita Sen. Pritam, his first son was born in 1964.
-His second son Priyam was born in 1966 and his youngest son Promit was born in 1967.
+His second son Priyam was born in 1966 and his youngest son Promit was born in 1968.

 In 1981, he was diagnosed with cancer.
-Despite this diagnosis, he continued recording and performing in concerts in with full zest and vigour throughout the last one and a half years of his life.
+Despite this diagnosis, he continued recording and performing for the remainder of his life.
 He died on 4 January 1983, at the age of 50.

 He was survived by his wife and three sons, Pritam Sen, Priyam Sen and Promit Sen.

-Promit Sen is a Rabindrasangeet artiste in his own right and continues to perform in the present era.
+Promit Sen is a Rabindrasangeet artist in his own right and continues to perform in the present era.